blueblur0730/modified-plugins/source/l4d2_resolve_witch_ci_collision/README.md

 ## Explaination

-This plugin dose not resolve the collision problem, instead, This is a compromise solution to minimize the force from the CI collision to witch.
+This plugin dose not resolve the collision problem, instead, This is a compromise solution to minimize the velocity from the CI collision to witch.
 Witch will still being push away by CI but no longer shift away far from the original position.

 This plugin is recommended to install with BHaType's resolve-collision-fix.
 This will most minimize the collision and shifting phonamenon.